Menu

 Fact #1

-This was the sixth temple announced in the Philippines and the second for the island of Mindanao.
+This was the fifth temple dedicated in the Philippines and the first in the island of Mindanao.

 Fact #2